-The Alzheimer Society of Canada's "Conversations" series was created to help people with dementia, caregivers and healthcare providers have conversations about complex and sensitive topics related to living with dementia.
+The Alzheimer Society of Canada's "Conversations" series was created to help people with dementia, caregivers and health-care providers have conversations about complex and sensitive topics related to living with dementia.
 This sheet provides information on things to consider when having conversations about responsive behaviours.
 To read other issues in the Conversations series, please visit www.alzheimer.ca/brochures

-People with dementia, caregivers and healthcare providers are encouraged to have conversations about all of the topics in this series early and throughout the progression of the disease.
-Even though talking about these topics can be difficult, it is only by having open conversations that it will be possible to be better prepared for the challenges that often come with the disease.
+People with dementia, caregivers and health-care providers are encouraged to have conversations about all of the topics in this series early and throughout the progression of dementia.
+Even though talking about these topics can be difficult, it is only by having open conversations that it will be possible to be better prepared for any challenges.